MicrocontrollersDev/Alternatives/docs/launcher/prism.md

 **To update Minecraft**, head to the `Version` tab, (right) click on `Minecraft`, then `Change Version`.
 Set it to the version you want to use.
 Update your mods as described in the step above to update your mods to the new Minecraft version as well.
 Not all mods may be available for this new version of Minecraft.
 Take note of which mods don't get updated and try playing.
 If you crash, read the crash message to see which mods aren't updated yet and disable them.

 **To update Fabric Loader**, head to the `Version` tab, (right) click on `Fabric Loader`, then `Change Version`.
 Set it to the latest version.

+## CurseForge API Key

+Some CurseForge mods may not allow downloads from third party launchers such as Prism Launcher.
+This can be bypassed by opening Prism settings, going to `Services`, then `API Keys` and entering `$2a$10$bL4bIL5pUWqfcO7KQtnMReakwtfHbNKh6v1uTpKlzhwoueEJQnPnm` into the CurseForge text box.

+## Themes

+You can find a list of Prism themes and how to install them on [their website](https://prismlauncher.org/wiki/getting-started/change-themes).

 ## Common Issues